You have to work your way up through the ranks, proving yourself to

 4. Use Automated Software To Speed Up Promotion

 Promoting your music is essential, as if you don’t let people know your music exists no one’s going to buy it.
 Having said that,not everyone’s cut out for promoting.
 They may not like the process,or may simply feel like it’s too time consuming.
-While it may not be
+While it may not be an option for promoting to people at shows and the like, you can get

 a lot of online promotion done for you automatically while you work